Cédric Beaume

 6. Redskin peanuts—the resident woodpigeon is grateful

 I also tested rarer food items.
 Some of them were absolute treats (raw pork fat, raw lardons and cooked ground beef).
-These scraps were always chosen first but are either impractical, or unhealthy.
+These scraps were always chosen first but are either impractical or unhealthy.
 Lastly, scrambled eggs obtained unclear results and require further study.

-Yearling crow scare-jumping after being surprised by the action of its own weight on the tray. |
+Yearling crow startle-jumping after being surprised by the action of its own weight on the tray. |

-02/08/25: Encounter with a hard-boiled egg
+02/08/25: The hard-boiled egg

 1. Cat food (Purina Go Cat: Duck and Chicken)